 Previous studies on the relationship between board independence and firm performance have produced a range of findings.
 A board of directors gets more independent the more outsiders it has (John & Senbet, 1998).
 According to Tanko and Kolawole (2010), the company's performance in terms of return on equity suffers when there are fewer outsiders on the board.
 They claimed that the implication was that when a board is recognised as independent, the performance of those companies improves.
 These findings contradict the findings of Ogunsanwo (2019) who argued that board independence has a positive effect on firm performance measured by return on asset.
 The audit committee is in charge of supervising and keeping track of the accounting procedure so that management can provide accurate and timely information to all stakeholders (Beasley, 1996).
-It is anticipated that audit committee independence will enhance the performance of the organisation because it may provide reliable accounting information (Brown & Caylor, 2004).
+It is anticipated that audit committee information (Brown & Caylor, 2004).
 By keeping an eye on corporate governance from the outside, audit quality can improve a company's performance.
 Auditors that charge higher audit fees communicate to markets that an audit with high quality could increase shareholder value (Martinez & Moraes, 2014).

 This research is necessary since the existing literature is ambiguous regarding whether there is any relationship between corporate governance and firm performance.
-This study employs a multiple regression employing the generalised method of moments (GMM) technique, in contrast to earlier models that examined the impact of cooperative governance on firm performance.
+This research utilizes a GMM-based multiple regression approach to analyze the influence of cooperative governance on firm performance, which differs from previous studies that investigated this relationship.
 Based on the previous studies, it is postulated that corporate governance has an impact on firm performance.
 As a result, we offer the following null hypothesis which is in line with the general objective; Thus, we formulate the following general null hypothesis.

-H01: Board size has no impact on firm performance of listed firms in Nigeria

-H02: Board independence has no impact on firm performance of listed firms in Nigeria

-H03: Audit committee size has no impact on firm performance of listed firms in Nigeria

-Ho4: Audit quality has no impact on firm performance of listed firms in Nigeria
+- Ho1: Board size has no impact on firm performance of listed firms in Nigeria - H02: Board independence has no impact on firm performance of listed firms in Nigeria - H03: Audit committee size has no impact on firm performance of listed firms in Nigeria - H04: Audit quality has no impact on firm performance of listed firms in Nigeria

-3. Methodology
+Methodology